How-to Make a Birch Bark Basket

 TUESDAY BASKET WEAVING TIPS–

-In an effort to make more posts about basketmaking here on my blog, I went looking around on YouTube to see what I could find that was interesting and new to me about basketweaving.
+In an effort to post more about basketmaking here on my blog, I searched YouTube for what was interesting and new to me about how to make a birch bark basket.

 birch-bark-basket-vase-peters